VPN service

 • all staff and student accounts are automatically granted the permission to use VPN.

-• all other accounts can be manually granted permission if needed (such as guest and ext accounts) by making them a member of the IDM.infra.infrastructure.vpn.access group in LDAP.
+• all other accounts can be manually granted permission if needed (such as guest and ext accounts) by making them a member of the IDM.perm.infrastructure.vpn.access group in LDAP.

 3.2 Sessions